-The project will feature retail space along Smith Street, and neighborhood serving uses and community spaces, such as early childcare, healthcare, senior programming, and a range of space for artists and makers that reflect the Gowanus Mix.
+The project will also feature retail space along Smith Street, and neighborhood serving uses and community spaces, such as early childcare, healthcare, senior programming, and a range of space for artists and makers that reflect the Gowanus Mix.

-The project will feature a network of unique open spaces that connect people to the proposed esplanade and public park after the site has been fully remediated, including a pedestrian-oriented Shared Street, active and meditative Rain Gardens, and other community gathering areas.
+Following the full remediation of the site, tThe project will feature a network of unique open spaces that connect people to the proposed esplanade and a 1.5-acre public park with a playground, passive and active areas, and a shore public walkway along Gowanus Canal, after the site has been fully remediated, as well asincluding a pedestrian-oriented Shared Street, active and meditative Rain Gardens, and a shaded Canal Plaza with public art and flexible seating that provides views of the Gowanus Canalother community gathering areas.
 Gowanus Green is committed to being a sustainable, resilient and environmentally healthy community that improves site resilience, generates renewable energy, and implements innovative stormwater management strategies that reduce combined sewer overflows into Gowanus Canal.

 The Gowanus Green development team was awarded the project site in 2008 through a competitive RFP issued by the City of New York, and is part of the Gowanus Neighborhood Rezoning that will be completed in 2020.